By Nava Atlas | On | Comments (0)

 Prolific and experimental

 Virginia Woolf was determined to create a new form of literature that was more internal, a savoring of experience, and a departure from traditional storytelling.
 Yet she was never confident.
 She constantly second-guessed herself, her diary filled with lines like this one from a 1919 entry: “Is the time coming when I can endure to read my own writing in print without blushing— shivering and wishing to take cover?”
-Upon completing works, she was most always dissatisfied.
+Upon completing works, she was almost always dissatisfied.

 And yet, she went on.
 Night and Day was published in 1919, followed by Jacob’s Room (1922).
 The latter was a stream of consciousness novel that, according to the Penguin Companion to English Literature, “makes no attempt to preserve the outlines of chronological events, but breaks down experience into a series of rapidly dissolving impressions that merge yet are never drowned in formlessness.”

 Mrs. Dalloway (1925), perhaps one of her best-known works, takes place in one day of the main character’s life, fleshing it out in flashbacks taking place within her consciousness.
 In To the Lighthouse (1927), Woolf explores the concept of time and change as it relates to personality.
 Orlando (1928) takes the main character through several lifetimes, changing genders as he/she moves through time.
-Woolf’s friend and love interest Vita Sackville-West was acknowledged to be the inspiration for the character of Orlando.
+Woolf’s friend and love interest Vita Sackville-West was acknowledged as the inspiration for the character of Orlando.

 The Waves (1931) is arguably the most stylized of her novels, and with The Years (1937), Woolf adopts a more traditional, less internal structure.